Cohesion policy:

 Also under the

-Interreg programmes, it is expected that funds will be available for
+Interreg programmes, funds will be available for

 cross-border, transnational and interregional projects on disaster risk management.
 In the area of civil